cudmore/PyMapManager/docs/docs/install-server.md

 ## 2.1) Using docker-compose

 If you want to run the server inside a [Docker][docker] container, the easiest option is to use `docker-compose`.
-Using this technique makes a very efficient production level server and is exactly the same code-base we use to make world accessible PyMapManager site.
+Using this technique makes a very efficient production level server and is exactly the same code-base we use to make our world accessible PyMapManager sites.

+**Note:** We are working on this documentation.
+In the following you may need to use `sudo` in some of the commands like `sudo docker-compose up`.

 ### Build